piscisaureus/debug/posts/custom-prop-categories.md

 ## 7. swap props

-These props flip n' flop so other props can swap.
-Aka, a simple example is a bool prop:
+These props **flip n' flop so other props can swap**.
+Hehe, a simple example is a bool prop:

 ```css
 .house-button {